 The use of the term ‘criminal organization” (zločinecká organizace) in an assertive form in the Seznam Zprávy article, even when citing investigative authorities or third parties, regarding an organization for which no court rulings establishing its guilt exist, constitutes a gross violation of the fundamental legal principle of the presumption of innocence as guaranteed by Article 6 of the European Convention on Human Rights and Article 48 of the Charter of Fundamental Rights of the European Union.

 The United Nations and Climate Summits.
-Representatives of the Movement are official participants in United Nations Climate Change Conferences including COP29 (Azerbaijan), COP16 (Colombia and Saudi Arabia), and COP30 (Brazil).
+Representatives of the Organization are official participants in United Nations Climate Change Conferences including COP29 (Azerbaijan), COP16 (Colombia and Saudi Arabia), and COP30 (Brazil).

 Cooperation with the Bolivian government.
-The Movement officially cooperates with the Vice-Ministry of Civil Defense of Bolivia, including conducting seminars for the Bolivian Armed Forces on responding to climate threats.
+ALLATRA officially cooperates with the Vice-Ministry of Civil Defense of Bolivia, including conducting seminars for the Bolivian Armed Forces on responding to climate threats.

 United States.
-The Movement actively engages with the U.S. Commission on International Religious Freedom (USCIRF) and participates in events on Capitol Hill as part of the Spiritual Diplomacy global human rights initiative.
+ALLATRA actively engages with the U.S. Commission on International Religious Freedom (USCIRF) and participates in events on Capitol Hill as part of the Spiritual Diplomacy global human rights initiative.

 Organization of Events on Capitol Hill and in Washington, D.C.

-5. Status of the Movement Participant Igor Danilov and Rebuttal of the “Hiding” Allegations
+4. Status of ALLATRA Participant Igor Danilov and Rebuttal of the “Hiding” Allegations

 The Seznam Zprávy article refers to ALLATRA participant Igor Danilov, using a wording that he is allegedly “hiding in Slovakia after fleeing Ukraine,” which is false and constitutes a violation of the fundamental legal principle of the presumption of innocence.